CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

-#A simple Pomodoro timer, for the FreeCodeCamp Front End course.
+#A Pomodoro timer, for the FreeCodeCamp Front End course.

 I'm going to use this as an opportunity to introduce myself to writing unit tests, using Jest.